cgallier/GS_21/README.md

 We used RStudio (Version 1.2.5019).
 To run the code, download data (GS_21.csv) and code (GS_21.R) and set your working directory accordingly.

 # Figures and tables
-All figures are automatically generated and stored in your working directory as .pdf.
+All figures are automatically generated and stored in your working directory as .pdf, except Figure 1.
 Table 2, 3, 5, S3.1, S3.2, S3.3, S3.5 are automatically generated and stored in your working directory as .doc.
 Table 1, 4, S3.4 are automatically generated and summarized in the console.